Anthony-Gambale/Pygame-3D/README.md

 This creates the illusion that R is being applied to the camera, without having to move the screen plane.

-This is very computationally expensive, especially for intricate models, and scales with the detail in the scene.
+This computation is referred to as transforming into "view space."
+This is very expensive, especially for intricate models, and scales with the detail in the scene.

 ![image](https://github.com/Anthony-Gambale/Pygame-3D/blob/main/images/2_traditional_rotate.png)
 *Figure 1: Traditional method for rotating camera.
 Computation scales with complexity of 3D models.*